Layapanda/Projet_NP/README.md

 ![NP packaged project](doc/Specs_and_Design/images/np_projet.PNG)

-## For one user, one manual
+## Some documentation to be ready !

 The **doc** folder is full of documentation resources that you'll use to rebuild this project.
-If you are an **Administrator, Developer, Maintener, Demonstrator or a Simple User** of the system you'll be able to find exactly what your role is in this project and what you can do with it.
+If you are an **Administrator, Developer, Maintener or a Simple User** of the system you'll be able to find exactly what your role is in this project and what you can do with it.

 *Check out the [doc folder](doc/) for more information !*